karthikmoduguri/BlogProjectCapstone/README.md

 # React Appwrite Vite Project

+> **Credits:**
+> Special thanks to [Hitesh Choudhary] for his YouTube channel for guidance and tutorials that helped in building this capstone project.

+---

 This project is a modern web application built using **React** and **Vite**, integrated with **Appwrite** for backend services.
 It demonstrates a scalable structure for building CRUD-based apps with authentication, rich text editing, file uploads, and more.

 ---